OscarAspelin95/bioinformatics_with_rust/src/main/alignment/4_smith_waterman.md

     let mut m_c = m.clone();
     let mut n_c = n.clone();

-    // Fill the left unaligned.
-    // We do this first because we iterate the alignment backwards. while m_c <= s2.len() - 1 || n_c <= s1.len() - 1 {
+    // Fill the left unaligned, we do this first because we iterate the alignment backwards. while m_c <= s2.len() - 1 || n_c <= s1.len() - 1 {
         match s1.chars().nth(n_c) {
             // We are still within s1, so we push the soft masked base.